craigargh/python-notes/gbaDev/gba_programming.md

 There six several blocks of memory for tiles.
 This code creates a pointer to the VRAM memory location so that each block can be treated as an item in an array.
 For example `&MEM_TILE[4]` is the fifth block of tile memory.

 Each block is 16kb in size, making the total 96kb for tile storage.
 These blocks are referred to as "tile blocks" or "char blocks".
+[THIS SEEMS INCORRECT COMPARED TO OTHER SOURCES AND THE VALUE IN THE CODE - IT MIGHT BE 32 KILOBYTES IN MODES 0-2, 16KILOBYTES IN MODES 3-5]

 ### Sprites